Search

 Cost of travel in Cambodia

 Southeast Asia is renowned for being one of the most affordable holiday destinations in the world.
-Cambodia is the perfect example of this, with cheap accommodation and restaurants found all over the country.
+Cambodia is a prime example of this, with affordable accommodation and restaurants available throughout the country.
 Prices will increase near tourist attractions such as Angkor Wat, so if you’re on a budget, avoid eating very close to these places.
 Many of the best activities in Cambodia can be enjoyed on the cheap or even for free, such as riding a bike through the countryside and towns, relaxing on the stunning beaches, and exploring temples.

-If we haven’t been in a country ourselves recently, we use the Cost of Living site, Numbeo, to offer guidelines for costs.
+Whilst we have travelled to Cambodia recently, we also use Numbeo’s Cost of Living site to provide cost-of-living guidelines.
 We have found this reliable when visiting to compare prices.

 Food & Drink